Some eating habits, such as eating plenty of vegetables, reduce the risk of cancer, while others, such as using a lot of meat products, increase it.

 Less red meat

 Meat is a good source of protein and iron, but you try to avoid red meat.
-You should not eat more than 500 grams (when raw) of it a week.
+You should not eat more than 500 grams (cooked weight) of it a week.
 Preferably, opt for fish, chicken and turkey or protein rich vegetarian food containing as beans and nuts, for example.